talum/building-git/ch4and5.md

 Merkle tree: method of storing a tree of information where each tree is labeled with the hash of its children.

+|  But remember that every object in the database has an ID that’s the SHA-1
+hash of its contents, and the contents of a tree is just a list of the hashes and names of its entries.
+This means that if we see two tree entries with the same ID, we know their contents are exactly the same, and we can skip over them entirely.

 ## 5.2.2 Building a Merkle tree